automorphism88/snapraid-btrfs/README.md

 A: No, and it is recommended that you do not do so, just as you should not run SnapRAID as root.

+### Q: Is there a snapraid-btrfs configuration file?
+A: No. An explicit design goal of `snapraid-btrfs` is to not require a configuration file of its own.
+Nor does it require a file to store state information and keep track of its snapshots, because that information is stored as snapper userdata.

 ### Q: How do I make sure my user (or group) has the necessary permissions?
 A: Assuming you already have a working SnapRAID configuration, you just need to configure snapper correctly.
 See "How do I set up snapper for use with